msgaspar/csharp-fundamentals-gradebook/README.md

 # GradeBook

-GradeBook is a simple console application created as a means to study and practice some key concepts of the C# language.
+GradeBook is a simple console application created as a means to study and practice some key concepts of the C# language, following Scott Allen's [C# Fundamentals](https://app.pluralsight.com/library/courses/csharp-fundamentals-dev) course.
 Some of the concepts covered are:

 - Usage of the .NET Command Line Interface
 - Debugging a C# application